This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 INCORPORATION PROCEDURES

 A private limited company is the most popular business entity in Malaysia.
 It has a separate legal status from that of its shareholders.
-Directors have limited liability for the debts and losses of the company.
-It usually has the words “Sdn Bhd” as part of its name.
+Directors have limited liability for the company’s.
+It usually includes the word “Sdn Bhd” in its name.

 incorporation faq

 For more information, please refer to Sole Proprietor vs LLP vs General Partnership vs Company.
-Or, you can email any queries you have to us at info@3ecpa.com.my and we will promptly reply within 24 hours.
+Or, you can email us with any queries at info@3ecpa.com.my, and we will reply within 24 hours.

 1. Complete the Online Incorporation Form / Email us the information required [proposed company names, principal business activities of the new company setup, photocopy of all directors & shareholders I/C or passport, latest residential addresses of all directors with proof of address such as utilities (if different from IC), Paid-up capital information (min RM2 or max RM2,500), percentage of shareholding of each shareholders] to us at info@3ecpa.com.my.